Therapeutic phlebotomy is the cornerstone, front line, most important element of hemochromatosis treatment.

 What is a Phlebotomy Procedure and How Does it Work?

-It is very clean and very safe and every step is taken to ensure your comfort throughout the process.
+It is very clean and very safe, and every step is taken to ensure your comfort throughout the process.

 The needle used to extract the blood is typically larger than a needle for drawing blood for lab testing purposes.
 The larger needle is necessary to protect the red blood cells from becoming damaged.

-In relationship to the treatment of hemochromatosis, therapeutic phlebotomy involves a technician removing approximately 450 to 500 milliliters, or 1 pint, of blood.
+Concerning hemochromatosis treatment, therapeutic phlebotomy involves a technician removing approximately 450 to 500 milliliters, or 1 pint, of blood.

 Hemoglobin in your blood carries iron, so when you lose blood via phlebotomy, you’re essentially also losing iron.
 By reducing excess iron and lowering the ferritin level, phlebotomy can reduce symptoms, halt or hopefully reverse the progress of iron overload disease, and save our lives.